 Get Lost in the Lanes of the Old City

 Just as much as Ujjain is a city of temples, it's also a city of alleyways.
 A tangle of slender lanes snake their way from the railway station down to the river bank.
 Some are so narrow that cars can't pass through but they're ideal to explore on foot.
-Those around Gopal Mandir, in the heart of the old city, are perfect for getting lost in.
+Those around Gopal Mandir, in the heart of the Old City, are perfect for getting lost in.
 They won't feature in guidebooks and may appear unremarkable but they're an integral part of the city's fabric.
 You never know what will unfold beyond each corner.
 Besides wandering along Ram Ghat, this is one of the best things you can do to get an authentic feel for the city!

 Bargain at the Bazaars

 The colorful bazaars of Ujjain also reflect the city's charm.
 You'll find them in the streets north of the railway station, with the area around Gopal Mandir being the busiest.
 Amid the melee of vendors, vehicles and people there are all kinds of goods for sale ranging from copper statues to clothing.
-Textiles are plentiful and there are many shops stocked with irresistible batik-printed cotton cloth, a local specialty known as dabu.
+Textiles are plentiful and many shops are stocked with irresistible batik-printed cotton cloth, a local specialty known as dabu.
 Check out these tips for getting a good price.

 Buy Batik at Behrugarh Village